SAGA-DVC/dvc-papers/Bidirectional_Attentive_Fusion_with_Context_Gating/README.md

 ## Novelty
 - ***Bidirectional proposal generator*** to utilize both past and future context while making event predictions
 - ***Context Gating*** to balance the contribution from current event and surrounding contexts dynamically
 - Solve the *problem of inability to distinguish between events ending at around the same time* by ***attentive fusion of hidden states of proposal generator and the video contents***.
-It is empirically shown that this attention-fused event representation is at solving this problem compared to the individual (separately taken) methods.
+It is empirically shown that this attention-fused event representation is better at solving this problem compared to the individual (separately taken) methods.
 - ***Joint ranking*** for dense captioning during inference stage.
 Combines proposal score and caption confidence to get high confidence (proposal, caption) pairs, which is the main goal of dense video captioning.

 ### Single Stream Temporal Action Proposals (SST)